Sunshine Coast Wootha Prize

 Set high in the hinterland, the Glasshouse is a beautifully crafted timber-and-glass space built using reclaimed historic hardwoods — a venue that honours material, craftsmanship, and sustainability at its core.
 Surrounded by forest and flooded with natural light, it’s the perfect setting to celebrate some of Australia’s finest contemporary woodworking.

-Across four days, the space will transform into a breathtaking exhibition showcasing the finalist works of this prestigious national prize.
+Across four days, the space transforms into a breathtaking exhibition showcasing the finalist works of this prestigious national prize.
 Visitors can experience the pieces up close, meet the makers, and attend engaging artist talks inside this remarkable, sustainable structure.

 At the Exhibition